 The title was pretty much over by Christmas.
 Liverpool were 13 points clear at the top and unbeaten.
 It took until the 29th February for Liverpool to lose their first game, when they went away to Watford.

-City are the favourites going into the new season even though they finished second last season.
+City are the current favourites going even though they are 13th in the table.
 They could become only the fourth team to regain their Premier League title, the year after losing it.

-The club has brought in Spanish forward Torres from Valencia and Nathan Ake from Bournemouth.
-He looks to be a replacement Sane, whilst Ake is coming in to add to City’s weak defence.
+The club has brought in Spanish forward Torres from Valencia, Nathan Ake from Bournemouth and Ruben Dias from Benfica.
+Torres looks to be a replacement Sane, whilst Ake and Dias are coming in to add to City’s weak defence.
 On top of this City has a good squad with depth and plenty of cover for multiple positions should any player get injured.
 City look set for a good year and will definitely be up there, if not top, come May.

-Last season they managed to finish the season well, sneaking into fourth spot in Lampards first season.
+Last season they managed to finish the season well, sneaking into the fourth spot in Lampards first season.
 Chelsea also went on to the FA Cup final but were beaten 2-1 by Arsenal.
-This season they are now allowed to sign players unlike last year when they had a transfer ban.
+This season they were allowed to sign players, unlike last year when they had a transfer ban.

-Chelsea haven’t wasted any time in taking advantage of this and have brought in some real quality.
-They have signed Werner, Ziyeh, Thiago Silva and Chilwell with Havertz on his way too.
+Chelsea didn’t waste any time in taking advantage of this and brought in some real quality.
+They have signed Werner, Ziyeh, Thiago Silva, Havertz and Chilwell.
 These are all good players who will greatly improve Lampard’s side.

-At 11/1 it’s a good price, but it may be a step too far this season for Chelsea.
+At 17/1 it’s a good price, but it may be a step too far this season for Chelsea.
+Lampard needs to find his best 11 and start getting the most out of his new signings.
 The players they have brought in will bridge the gap to some extent and who knows, a dip in form for City and Liverpool and a rise in form for Chelsea could see a three-way title race.

 Solskjaer seems to have helped turn United around since his rocky start at the club.
 It went well for him at the start and then after that form dipped again.
 However, since then United have picked up and managed to finish third in the Premier League last season.